masc-ucsc/livehd/docs/projects.md

 Main features:

-* Do a full flow of LGraph for F1.
+* Do a full flow of Lgraph for F1.
 Fast incremental

 ## OpenDB

-Integrate OpenDB flows with LGraph
+Integrate OpenDB flows with Lgraph

 Dependence: none